Getting started with internationalizing your app

 Anchor link to section titled "Requirements"- You've created a Partner account and a development store.

-- You understand how apps fit into Shopify and the different ways of distributing your app.
+- You understand the different ways of distributing your app.

 Step 1: Externalize strings